fedora-infra/bodhi/docs/developer/vagrant.rst

     $ cd bodhi
     $ vagrant up

-Your newly provisioned bodhi development instance is now available at https://bodhi-dev.example.com/
+Your newly provisioned bodhi development instance is now available at https://bodhi-dev.example.com/.
+Two users are automatically added to the tinystage instance for enabling you to test Bodhi:
+``tinystage_packager`` and ``tinystage_provenpackager``, both with password ``password``.
+If you want to login with your username (or any username of your choice), just edit the ``fas_username`` variable in the Vagrantfile and re-provision the VM.
+Be advised that this will not be a copy of your real fas account, it will just have the same username with the default password ``password`` and fake complementary data.

 The Vagrant guest runs an AMQP message broker (RabbitMQ) which has a web interface for monitoring and administration of the Fedora Messaging queue at http://bodhi-dev.example.com:15672/.
 The default username is ``guest`` and the password is ``guest``.